 Bear in mind that if water is murky, a twitchy retrieve may not infer many advantages.
-The bass will only see your lure for a short while before it goes out of view anyway, and that provides incentive enough of its own to act fast and strike.
+The bass will only see your lure for a short while before it goes out of view anyway.
+That provides incentive enough of its own to act fast and strike.
 In these cases, opt for a steady retrieve first to give the bass more of a chance at catching up!

-What we think of as cautious behaviour from bass – such as bumping lures but not engulfing them – is caused by bass trying to immobilise prey by hitting them with their head in a sideways motion rather than going for a bite.
-If you’ve ever seen footage of a cheetah or lion hunt, they will try to hit the animal with their paw to destabilise it, then when their prey trips and slows down, then they go for the bite.
+What we think of as cautious behaviour from bass – such as bumping lures but not engulfing them – is caused by bass trying to immobilise prey.
+They hit them with their head in a sideways motion rather than going for a bite.
+If you’ve ever seen footage of a cheetah or lion hunt, they will try to hit the animal with their paw to destabilise it.
+Then, when their prey trips and slows down, then they go for the bite.
 The bass are doing the same thing, trying to immobilise the fish before swallowing it.

-Ultimately, we all experiment with lure type and retrieval style to try to match what we think the bass will want on that day.
-It’s just worth being conscious of the idea of impulsive vs passive feeding so we don’t repeatedly present lures in a certain way when the bass just aren’t feeling it.
+We all ultimately experiment with the type of lure and style of retrieval.
+We aim to match what we think the bass will want that day.
+The concept of impulsive versus passive feeding proves useful.
+It helps to avoid presenting lures in a certain way repeatedly when the bass just aren’t interested.